jundalisay/spblist/content/en/research/mayan/popol/part-1/chapter-03.md

 heading: Chapter 3
 title: "The Destruction of the First Men"
 weight: 8
-# date: 2022-06-05
+# date: 2024-05-12
-# description: "John Stuart Mill was part of the British East India Company who advocated free trade"
+description: Immediately, the wooden figures were annihilated, destroyed, broken up, and killed
 image: "/covers/popol.jpg"
-# date: 2020-10-31
 ---

 Immediately, the wooden figures were annihilated, destroyed, broken up, and killed.